 The highlight and main focus of the promotion was a demonstration by Wagyu meat specialist Mr Noriaki Numamoto, who has developed specialist cutting and preparation techniques for Japanese Wagyu at an international level.

 Through a translator, Mr Numamoto described the process of preparing cuts of Wagyu beef including striploin, rump and round.
 Significant time was spent wiping down the cuts to remove the soft fats due to the lower melting point.
 The presentation of the cuts highlighted the extensive marbling, which was rated at BMS 10.
 From a butcher’s point of view, the processing of the cuts has variations compared to Australian techniques but easily recognisable and learned, depending on the cooking method to be used.
-To learn more about Japanese style Wagyu beef cuts, you can download a cuts guide.
+To learn more about Japanese style Wagyu beef cuts.

 The tasting and networking closing session enabled delegates to meet with importers of Japanese Wagyu and to taste Wagyu cooked as shabu shabu and grilled cube.
 Beautifully presented, it was gone in a flash, but it is doubtful that the audience could tell the difference between Australian and Japanese Wagyu as a wine connoisseur might know regional differences, without further education.